RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 This last step is done outside GEE

-  6) We compute the ratio between observed forest cover and the median forest cover coming from the 10 TRENDY S2 models that provide that provide information on land cover fraction per plant functional type (variable/file: landCoverFrac).
+  6) We compute the ratio between observed forest cover and the median forest cover coming from the 10 TRENDY S2 models that provide information on land cover fraction per plant functional type (variable/file: landCoverFrac).
 Models are:'CLASSIC','YIBs','CABLE-POP','JSBACH', 'ISBA-CTRIP','LPX-Bern','OCN','JULES','VISIT','VISIT-NIES','SDGVM'.
      This ratio is included in the "IntactAndNonIntactForest_0.5deg.nc" NetCDF file and used in the Step (5).